achronyme/achronyme-core/docs/language/getting-started/installation.md

 To verify that Achronyme is installed correctly, run:

 ```bash

 achronyme --version
 ```

 You should see the current version number printed to the console.

+## Next Steps

+Now that you have Achronyme installed, continue to:

+- [Syntax Basics](syntax-basics.md) - Learn the fundamental syntax
+- [Introduction](introduction.md) - Overview of language features